-Mushroom Masala is a vegetarian Indian curry of button mushrooms and peas.
+Mushroom Masala is a vegetarian Indian curry made with button mushrooms and peas.
 This delicious, easy to make mushroom curry is naturally gluten-free and full of the most gratifying flavors that are sure to warm you up.
 Serve it with naan or jeera rice for a comforting Indian meal.

 If you’re looking for a comforting vegetarian meal this delicious mushroom masala curry could be your favorite pick.
 It does not require a long list of exotic ingredients.

 This mushroom curry is easy to customize to your (and your guests’) preferred levels of spiciness.
 Make it saucier by adding more water or cream.

 If you are seeking a restaurant-style mushroom masala then at each step saute the masala till it starts leaving the sides of the pan.
 That is the only not-so-secret trick to make a classic curry.

 Step-By-Step Instant Pot Method

 Step 1) Set the SAUTE MODE of IP for 10 minutes.
 Heat oil.
 Add bay leaf and chopped onion.
 Saute till the onions turn light brown in color.

-Add the ginger-garlic paste, mix well, and cook for a minute.
-Add the tomato, salt, and spices.
-Saute the masala till it starts leaving the sides of the pot.
-Stir at regular intervals for even cooking.
+Step 2) Add the ginger-garlic paste, mix well, and cook for 1 minute.
+Add the canned tomato, salt, and spices.
+Saute the masala till it starts leaving the sides of the pot (2 – 3 minutes).
+Stir at regular intervals for even cooking. (ref image 2 & 3)

-Add mushroom, 1/4 cup water, and stir to combine in the masala.
+Step 3) Add mushroom, 1/4 cup water, and stir to combine in the masala.
 Close the lid of the instant pot.
-Set Pressure Cook mode for 5 minutes at normal pressure.
+Set PRESSURE COOK Mode for 5 minutes at normal pressure.
 Set the steam valve to the Sealing position.

-After 5 minutes, set the steam valve to the Venting position.
+Step 4) After 5 minutes, set the steam valve to the Venting position.
 Open the lid of the instant pot.
 Add green peas, garam masala, cream, and Kasuri methi.
-Stir to cook for a minute to soften the peas.
+Stir to combine.

 Garnish with fresh coriander leaves.

 Mushroom Masala is a wonderfully slow meal to sit, savor and enjoy.
 Especially as you talk, listen, and dip warm chapati in the spicy curry or polish steamed rice with it.

 The no-nonsense attitude of this curry is one thing that brings me back to it again and again.